tanmesh/GiftGenie/README.md

 - Apify for scraping Amazon product data.
 - Asynchronous programming for improved performance.
 - Toolhouse for X (Twitter) data retrieval.

+## Key Files
+### gift_suggestion_workflow.py
+The gift_suggestion_workflow.py file is the core engine of GiftGenie, implementing a sophisticated workflow system using LlamaIndex.
+It defines a series of interconnected steps that process user input and generate gift suggestions.
+The file contains various event classes and the main GiftSuggestionWorkflow class, which orchestrates the entire gift suggestion process.
+Each step in the workflow - from analyzing tweets to generating Amazon keywords - is implemented as a separate method with its own agent, allowing for modular and maintainable code.
+The file also includes robust error handling and fallback mechanisms to ensure the application continues to function even when certain steps encounter issues.
+### main.py
+The main.py file serves as the user interface layer of GiftGenie, built using Streamlit.
+It creates an intuitive and interactive web interface that guides users through the gift suggestion process.
+The file handles user inputs (price ceiling, Twitter handle, and additional text), manages the workflow execution, and displays the results in an organized, step-by-step format using expandable sections.
+It includes progress tracking, error handling, and logging functionality to keep users informed throughout the process.
+The interface is designed to be user-friendly while still providing detailed information about each step of the gift suggestion process.

 ## Challenges we ran into
 1. Integrating multiple AI agents to work together seamlessly.